-Wellington Cathedral’s quite nice as a building, and I get on well with the bell-ringers; but down on the shop floor it’s almost exactly the same as back in 2000: in fact it’s amazing how little it’s changed.
-The text that follows is from back then, with [just a few additions to reflect 2017.]
+Wellington Cathedral’s quite nice as a building, and I get on well with the bell-ringers and the clergy; but down on the shop floor it’s almost exactly the same distant experience as it was when I first encountered it in in 2000.
+The text that follows is from back then, with [just a few additions for 2021.]

-During my time in Wellington I went to the Cathedral a few times but no-one ever showed any interest in me, and eventually I walked out in the middle of a particularly lonely service.
-[I’ve certainly done this again.]
+During my time in Wellington I went to the Cathedral services a few times but no-one ever showed any interest in me, and eventually I walked out in the middle of a particularly lonely service.
+[I’m slightly more engaged these days, but not a lot.
+The norm is a 1hr 45min eucharist centred round the choir performance – and I’m afraid it does nothing at all for me.]

 The format here is taken, of course, from Ship of Fools.